qrzychu/krzysztofskowronek-blog/Post001/Post001.md

 For all of that, you use functions, partial application or IO monad.
 Those facts on their own are not cons - they are in most cases a pro.
 For starters, partial application gives you compile time checks if your dependencies are set up correctly.
 IO monad gives you clear, type-system level indication about functions causing side effects.

-All of that is very neat, and you can even elevate your inner pride by throwing around the m-word, but in a real world, it does not compose very well with industry standards and can get very hard to manage with in bigger projects with multiple dependencies.
+All of that is very neat, and you can even elevate your inner pride by throwing around the m-word, but in a real world, it does not compose very well with dotnet industry standards and can get very hard to manage with in bigger projects with multiple dependencies.

 For example, if you want to create a REST API in F#, you would use [Giraffe](https://github.com/giraffe-fsharp/Giraffe).
 It's great, really.